 Empty Out One Section At A Time

-Every item that you touch as you are removing it from that section of the closet should be sorted into piles:
+As you are removing items from that section of the closet- every item should be sorted into piles:

 - Donate to charity– and know where you intend to donate it and make piles for each separate charity right now as you are sorting through your things, so you don't need to re-sort later based on what a charity will and won't accept

-- Trash– because it is worn out, useless, broken, and no one else will want it
+- Trash It– because it is worn out, useless, broken, and no one else will want it

 Clean the Emptied-Out Section